vcc-csc212/sm21/_docs/labs/lab05/lab05.md

 ---

 #### Handing in {#submit}
-> Please note that the assignment **currently doesn't have a submission option on Gradescope**.
-I will **let you know as soon as this is set up**!
-In the mean time, use your self-built automated tester to test all task items.

 To submit your solution to Gradescope, select **all of the following files** and use the *drag and drop* option:
 - DynamicArray.h